Althrun-sun/leetcode_killer/README.md

 - Improved learning efficiency and better coding interview preparation

 ## Contributors
-The main contributor of this project is [Your Name].
+The main contributor of this project is Althrun Sun.
 Additional contributions are welcome!

 ## Get involved

 If you have any new ideas and suggestions for improvement about this app, please feel free to contact us.
-The main contact email is: [your-email@example.com]
+The main contact email is: AlthrunSun@gmail.com

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 You can check the code of conduct for more details if you want to be with us.